CrlsMrls/learning-notes/kubernetes/07-assign-pods-nodes.md

 (...)
 ```

-If we want to run a pod the pod won't start and stay in `Pending` state
+If the pod can't be assigned to a node, it will stay in `Pending` state:

 ```bash
 $ kubectl run nginx --image=nginx